krzysztof1980/docker-haskell-ide/README.md

 ```

 # Running Atom-Haskell
 I describe how to run it on Linux with X-server running.
 For more detais, see [this StackOverflow answer](https://stackoverflow.com/questions/25281992/alternatives-to-ssh-x11-forwarding-for-docker-containers/25334301#25334301), for another operating systems you can try [this one](https://stackoverflow.com/questions/16296753/can-you-run-gui-apps-in-a-docker-container/36190462#36190462).
+For alternative method, take a look at [mviereck/x11docker](https://github.com/mviereck/x11docker) - I did not test this project, but it claims to offer more security.

 1. The method uses X11 socket to connect the docker container to the X-server running on host.
 Because of security policies, you may need to execute `xhost +si:localuser:$USER` in your terminal.
 1. The docker container is meant to be ephemeral, so to not loose any installed Stack packages and atom settings, you will bind mount several directories, that you need to create now: